-Figure 4.32.
+Figure 4.34.
 Coolant well cap

 5. Check the level of the coolant.
 The liquid level should be between the two indicator lines on the wall of the coolant well.
-If the level is below the bottom indicator line, fill the coolant well with coolant (a ZOLL-approved 50% propylene glycol / 50% deionized water mixture included in the Essentials Kit) until the coolant level reaches the MAX line.
+If the level is below the bottom indicator line, fill the coolant well with coolant (a ZOLL-approved 50% propylene glycol / 50% deionized water mixture) until the coolant level reaches the MAX line.
 Add coolant in an area where spills can be managed appropriately.

-Figure 4.33.
+Figure 4.35.
 Coolant well liquid level indicator lines